petermajor/petermajor.github.io/_posts/2015-06-11-using-android-java-libraries-with-xamarin-pt-1.md

 Fortunately Xamarin.Android comes with a utility to generate these MCW's from .jar files.
 That will be subject for Part 2 of this post.

+Full code for this project can be found on [Github](https://github.com/petermajor/CallMyJava)